 Powder: Same great easy floating ride with their flat to rocker profile. -25mm is a lot of set back and combined with the tapered tail it makes for a very easy floating ride.
 It’s a great board for those that plan to see a lot of powder when starting out and it floats like a champ.
 If you plan to set it back and surf powder then you have a good board for it.

 Turn Initiation: You can’t expect much here with this camber profile but it’s easy to turn and that’s really all you want with this board.
 As you get better the turning will become boring but it will help you get the basics of turning down so one day you will be able to handle a really dynamic turner like the Flight Attendant.
-It would have been nice to see a little camber in there like I mentioned above in On Snow Feel but I can see why Burton choose flat top because of how easy it is.
+It would have been nice to see a little camber in there as I mentioned above in On Snow Feel but I can see why Burton choose flat top because of how easy it is.

 Skidded Turns– Perfect for skidding out your turns and it’s incredibly forgiving if you get off your game compared to most Freeride boards out there.